 Bacterial strains, culture and broth microdilution assay

-The 4 gonococcal strains was used to develop a regression model for estimating the MIC after six hours incubation time (one replicate).
-The assay was finally validated with 40 blinded gonococcal strains (one replicate).
+The 84 gonococcal strains were used to develop a regression model for estimating the MIC after six hours incubation time (one replicate).
+The assay was finally validated with 40 gonococcal strains with blinded MICs (one replicate).
 The blinded strains were selected to represent a wide variety of antibiograms.
 The strains were preserved in glycerol stocks at -80°C. All strains were subsequently cultured on Chocolate agar PolyViteX (Biomerieux, Marcy l'Etoile, France) at 37°C in a humid 5% CO2-enriched atmosphere for 16-18 hours and then sub-cultured once for 16 hours.
-A McFarland standard of 0.5 was prepared for each strain and 1 mL further diluted to approximately 1x107 CFU/mL in 15 mL heated (37°C) GW broth.20 A volume of 90 µL of this suspension was added to 96-well round bottom microtiter plates (360 μL wells) with each well containing 10 µL of a previously prepared dilution series.
+A McFarland standard of 0.5 was prepared for each strain and 1 mL of bacterial suspension further diluted to approximately 1×107 CFU/mL in 15 mL heated (37°C) GW broth.20 A volume of 90 µL of this suspension was added to 96-well round bottom microtiter plates (360 μL wells) with each well containing 10 µL of a previously prepared dilution series.
 Dilution series of the antimicrobials were prepared in GW medium.
 Positive control (GW medium containing 1% TritonX-100) and negative control (10 µL GW medium) were added to the first and last well, respectively.
 The plates were incubated for 6 hours at 37°C, humid 5% CO2-enriched atmosphere.

 Resazurin readouts